Troy Percival: California Angels / Anaheim Angels

 Percival's contract with the Angels expired in 2004 and he became a free agent at the end of that season.
-Rather than bring Percival back, the Angels decided to turn to young phenom Francisco Rodríguez to close, motivated largely by Rodriguez's much lower price tag and concerns about Percival's age and health.
+Rather than bring Percival back, the Angels decided to turn to young phenom Francisco Rodríguez to close, motivated largely by Rodríguez's much lower price tag and concerns about Percival's age and health.
 The Angels offered to negotiate a reduced role (at a correspondingly reduced salary) for Percival to return as a setup man, but Percival decided to seek opportunities elsewhere that would allow him to remain a closer.

-Later career and retirement
+Detroit Tigers

 Percival signed with the Detroit Tigers as a free agent for the 2005 season.
-However, after a mediocre start to his career at Comerica Park, during which he converted 8 saves from 11 opportunities and posted an ERA of 5.76, Percival suffered a serious injury to his right forearm in early July.
-The severity of the injury ended his season, as well put the rest of his career in doubt.
+However, after a mediocre start to his career at Comerica Park, during which he converted eight saves from 11 opportunities and posted an ERA of 5.76, Percival suffered a serious injury to his right forearm in early July.
+The severity of the injury ended his season, and put the rest of his career in doubt.

 After attempting to recuperate, Percival reported to spring training for the Tigers in 2006.
 However, on his first outing he again suffered significant pain and left the team.
 After spending the entire 2006 season on the Tigers' disabled list and working for the team as an advance scout, Percival's contract with the Tigers expired at the end of the 2006 season.

 Though he didn't pitch a game during the Tigers' run to the American League Championship, the team voted Percival a ring and a full playoff share.
 Appreciative of this gesture, he used the money to buy a suite at Comerica Park for his teammates' wives.

-In November and December 2006, during his time off from baseball, Percival funded and himself built a new clubhouse at the Riverside Sports Complex, the home venue of his college baseball program, UC Riverside.
+In November and December 2006, during his time off from baseball, Percival funded and personally built a new clubhouse at the Riverside Sports Complex, the home venue of his college baseball program, UC Riverside.

-Comeback and second retirement
+St. Louis Cardinals

 On January 19, 2007, the Los Angeles Angels of Anaheim hired Percival as a special assignment pitching instructor.
 However, believing his arm to have finally healed, he requested his release from his minor league coaching contract to pursue a comeback.
-Percival signed a contract with the St. Louis Cardinals and joined the big league team on June 26, 2007.
+Percival signed a contract with the St. Louis Cardinals and joined the major league team on June 26.
 Percival was the fourth member of the 2002 championship Angels team to play for the 2007 Cardinals, joining David Eckstein, Scott Spiezio, and Adam Kennedy, as well as former Angels teammate Jim Edmonds.

 Percival made his first appearance in the Majors since 2005 on June 29, 2007, against the Cincinnati Reds.
 He struck out the first batter he faced, David Ross, and was also credited with the win.

+Tampa Bay Rays

-On November 29, 2007, he signed a two-year, $8 million contract with the Tampa Bay Rays.
+On November 29, 2007, Percival signed a two-year, $8 million contract with the Tampa Bay Rays.
 The contract contained up to $4 million in performance-based incentives.
 Percival was the team's primary closer in 2008.